 Key Takeaways

-- Popmenu’s base price isn’t the full cost: While plans start at $179 per month, core workflows like online ordering, delivery, and AI tools sit outside the subscription and add recurring fees.
+- Popmenu pricing 2027 goes beyond the base price: While plans start at $179 per month, core workflows like online ordering, delivery, and AI tools sit outside the subscription and add recurring fees.

 - Costs rise quickly as usage grows: SMS caps, AI add-ons, aggregators, and additional locations trigger step increases, making monthly spend unpredictable at scale.

-- Multi-location pricing scales linearly: Each additional location adds $300 per month, regardless of order volume or feature usage, which can significantly impact growing restaurant groups.
+- Multi-location pricing adds another recurring cost: Additional locations can add around $300 per month, which can significantly impact growing restaurant groups.

 - Popmenu is marketing-first, not ordering-first: Its pricing is optimized around websites and promotions, with online ordering treated as an add-on rather than a core workflow.